~Traditions, Etiquette And Practices ~

 #3 If an individual or group wishes to do anything other than stay with the main group, it is done only in collaboration with, and approval of, the group leader under specific conditions and instructions that should not be violated in any way.
 One who desires not to continue on an outing may choose to stay where they are and wait for the return of the main group or return to the point of an outing origin and either stay there or leave.
 Either of these actions must involve a group of not less than three people who are able to provide one another necessary assistance as required.
 The arrangements made vary by outing type, location, individual preparedness, available gear, skills, conditioning, knowledge, weather, time of day, individuals comprising the main and break-away groups and may be subject to many other conditions.

-#4 Before attending an outing, one becomes assured that their participation is realistically possible without compromise to the safety or convenience to one's self or others.
+#4 Before attending an outing, one assures themself that their participation is realistically possible without compromise to the safety or convenience to one's self or others.
 For everyone's enjoyment and safety, it is critical one becomes as familiar and prepared as possible for every conceivable aspect, hazard and contingency, expected and unexpected as may present itself by carefully and thoroughly reading the outing description, reading available information, getting quality advice from others and evaluating one's own abilities against the conditions the outing may present.

 #5 One does not bring pets on outings.
 As much as almost everyone loves them, difficulties they can present are preempted by their absence.